sonic-net/sonic-mgmt/docs/testplan/GCU-Dynamic-ACL-testplan.md

 - Verify that all other packets on this port are dropped

-### Test Case # 9 - Scale test of ACL Table, add large amount of forward and drop rules
+### Test Case # 10 - Scale test of ACL Table, add large amount of forward and drop rules

 #### Test Objective

 Verify that GCU is capable of adding a large amount of ACL rules and that they are still followed.

 #### Testing Steps

-- Use GCU to create top priority DHCP and ARP forwarding rules

 - Use GCU to create 150 forwarding rules on ACL Table